 Predictive Analytics Implementation

-One of the biggest hesitancies we see with companies dragging their feet on predictive analytics implementation is a gap in skills.
-Before you can analyze data, it needs to be prepped first.
-Businesses need to ensure they have the manpower or can adequately contract out the duties of someone who can efficiently and effectively move between data and strategy as figuring out target definition is essential for outcome interpretation.
+One of the biggest roadblocks to predictive analytics implementation that companies experience is a gap in skills.
+Before you can analyze data, it needs to be prepped.
+Businesses need to ensure they have the manpower or can adequately outsource the duties of someone who can efficiently and effectively move between data and strategy; figuring out a target definition is essential for outcome interpretation.

-Once this skills gap has been filled and the data reasonably prepped, predictive modeling can start.
-Advances in technology enable software to do a lot of the grunt work around this area, but it’s beneficial to have a data analyst carry out the modeling tasks to achieve the best results.
+Once the skills gap has been filled and the data reasonably prepped, predictive modeling can start.
+Advances in technology enable software to do a lot of the grunt work in this area, but it’s beneficial to have a data analyst, well-versed in predictive analytics techniques, to carry out the modeling for best results.

 Your IT department should take over the process once the models hit the deployment stage.
-This is the exciting part as this is where the models work on your data and you see the results of their efforts.
-Now that your data is being collected, sifted through, and deployed appropriately using your defined analytics approach, it is time for your leadership team and executive decision makers to use the intel intelligently, strategically, and thoughtfully as they dictate the storytelling and direction of your vision.
+This is the exciting part as this is where the models work on your data and you see the results.

 How exactly is predictive analytics, working in tandem with business intelligence solutions and RPA, beneficial?

-The three main areas that predictive analytics assists businesses with are:
+The three main areas that predictive analytics assists businesses are:

-Fraud & Risk Reduction: New tech always means wariness among customer as keeping their information safe is a top priority.
-The combination of up-to-date cybersecurity metrics and predictive analytics serve as a fraud deterrent.
-On the business end, your company can use predictive analytics to gauge the risk of potential customers so you can mitigate the concern.
+Fraud & Risk Reduction: New tech may be untested against cybercrimes and cause wariness among customers for whom information security is a top priority.
+The combination of up-to-date cybersecurity metrics and predictive analytics serves as a fraud deterrent.
+On the business end, your company can use predictive analytics to gauge the risk of potential customers to better prepare for and resolve concerns. .

-Improvement to Operations: Predictive analytics is commonly used by businesses for inventory control and resource management, helping businesses set prices and predict event and marketing outcomes.
+Operational Improvement: Predictive analytics is commonly used by businesses for inventory control and resource management, helping businesses set prices, and predict event and marketing outcomes.

 A Look Into the Future

-As big data analytics climbs in popularity, fueled by predictive analytics and nitty gritty details it can etch out for lucrative opportunities, possibilities for its future seem limitless.
-As time goes forward and other advancements improve, expect more of the predictive analytics functions to be carried out with less human connection.
+As big data analytics climbs in popularity, fueled by predictive analytics and the information it provides for lucrative opportunities, possibilities for its future seem limitless.
+With time, as advancements occur, expect more predictive analyses to be carried out, albeit with a less human connection.

-That doesn’t mean human workers are disregarded completely.
-As with any big digital disruption, innovative starts and ends with human dreams.
-As long as your business stays adaptive and flexible, there’s a way to incorporate big tech ideas alongside us regular folk.
+This doesn’t diminish the importance of humans in predictive analytics.
+As with any big digital disruption, innovation starts and ends with human dreams.
+As long as your business stays adaptive and flexible, there’s a way to incorporate big tech ideas alongside people.

 And you don’t have to go about it alone!
-Let us at ATC serve as your expert navigator.
-We can handhold and give constructive advice, lead the initiative completely, or just act as a resource for you to bounce ideas off of.
+Let us, at ATC, help you navigate.
+We can handhold and give constructive advice, handle predictive analytics tools, lead the initiative completely, or just act as a resource for you to bounce ideas off of.